 Muhlenberg County Health Department reports 1 new case of COVID-19

-Free COVID-19 testing will be offered at the Muhlenberg County Health Department every Monday in April, by appointment only.
+Free COVID-19 testing is offered at the Muhlenberg County Health Department every Monday in April, by appointment only.

 Call 270-754-3200 to schedule.